ankitgusai/CustomPieDemo/README.md

     -Item Click
     -Animation(this is still not implemented)

-There are three atributes that can be used via xml
+There are three attributes that can be used via xml

 ```Java
         <attr name="pie_width" format="dimension" />